antonio-olleros/dpm-docs/docs/operators/02-general-behaviour.md

 #### 2.2.3.2 Structure

 The _Operator_ yields a _Recordset_ with the common Key Components in case 1, or the Key Components of the Reference _Recordset_ in case 2.
-The resulting _Recordset_ does not contain any Attribute Component from the _Operand _Recordsets.
+The resulting _Recordset_ does not contain any Attribute Component from the _Operand_ _Recordsets_.

 #### 2.2.3.3 Records